Infection Prevention and Control Certificate Requirements

 - Official transcripts* from each post-secondary institution attended.
-The institution(s) must send the transcripts directly to American Sentinel University.
+The institution(s) must send the transcripts directly to American Sentinel College.

 - The applicant must hold a healthcare-related bachelor’s degree from an institution accredited by an agency recognized by the Council for Higher Education Accreditation or the U.S. Department of Education and must have earned a minimum 2.0 GPA on a 4.0 scale.

 - An Academic Report from a National Association of Credential Evaluation Services (NACES) member organization, Association of International Credential Evaluators, Inc. (AICE) member organization, The Association for International Credential Evaluation Professionals (TAICEP) member organization, or the Commission on Graduates of Foreign Nursing Schools (CGFNS) certificate stating that the nursing education you received is comparable to that obtained by a graduate of a U.S. MS in Nursing, MA in Nursing or MSN nursing program with a minimum GPA of 2.5 on 4.0 scale.

 - The certifying organization’s reports must be sent directly to American Sentinel.
 Depending on the program, if the student has a foreign degree he or she will need to request either a general or expanded report from the evaluator.

 - Note: Applicants cannot receive transfer credits for a certificate program but will need to submit academic transcripts** from any previous institution(s) attended as supporting evidence of eligibility for the program.

 Applicants whose first language is not English and who have not earned an undergraduate degree from an institution at which all courses were taught in English will need to provide one of the following: